What Are The Hidden Ivies? Are They Right For You?

 Location: Saint Paul, MN

-A Midwestern college with a diverse student body, Macalester is one of few liberal arts schools that caters exclusively to undergraduates.
-The close-knit community draws students from 98 countries and all 50 states, who come to study disciplines like computer science, economics, and political science.
+A Midwestern college with a diverse student body, Macalester is one of the few liberal arts schools that caters exclusively to undergraduates.
+The close-knit community draws students from 107 countries and 49 states to study disciplines like computer science, economics, and political science.

-Learn more about Macalester and what it takes to be accepted.
+Learn more about Macalester College and what it takes to be accepted.

 Oberlin College